Mycoearthdome/Sentinel/README.md

 ```

 When run as root the script copies `sentinelroot` to `/usr/local/bin` and enables a `sentinelroot` systemd service.
+The installation also deploys `sentinelboot`, which verifies the contents of
+`/boot` on every startup and restores any modified files from a database.

 ## External Scanner Integration